Healthy Homes Assessment Tutira

 Healthy Homes Assessment Services

-The areas covered in the Healthy Homes Standards are:
+The areas that are covered by the Healthy Homes Standards are:

-We are fully independent assessors of rental properties and are fully certified to assess each of Healthy Homes and Homefit.
+We’re completely independent assessors of rental properties as well as completely certified to evaluate both Healthy Homes and Homefit.

 Call Now 0800 365 444